ansys/pystk/doc/source/api/ansys/stk/core/graphics/IVisualEffects.rst

 IVisualEffects
 ==============

-.. py:class:: IVisualEffects
+.. py:class:: ansys.stk.core.graphics.IVisualEffects

    object

    Control various post processing effects that can be applied to the scene.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IVisualEffects

 Overview
 --------